matter-labs/block-explorer/README.md

 ## 👨‍💻 Running locally

-Before running the solution, make sure you have a database server up and running and you have created a database.
+Before running the solution, make sure you have a database server up and running, you have created a database and set up all the required environment variables.

-To run all the components (`Worker`, `API` and front-end `App`) in `development` mode run the following command from the root directory.
+To run all the packages (`Worker`, `API` and front-end `App`) in `development` mode run the following command from the root directory.
 ```bash
 $ npm run dev
 ```